ryedin/site/_development/running-locally.md

 #### convox start

-`convox start` builds and runs your application locally.
+Use `convox start` to build and run your application locally.

     $ cd ~/example-app
     $ convox start